bmaunde/guidelines/Magento/magento-cloud-setup.md

 ## Install Magento
 There are several steps that are necessary before performing the actual installation.
-At this stage, the assumption
+At this stage, the assumption is that Magento CLI is installed.

 ### Cloning an Environment
 There are two ways to perform this:
  #### 1. Environment Creation
  This is necessary when you want to create an integration environment of your own.
 This needs to be done by branching from staging.

+ You will first need to navigate to a location where you want to install Magento.
 #### 2. Environment Checkout
 If there is an existing integration environment, then a checkout is important
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyMzYwOTk5MSwxMDgxNDE0MjgxLC0yMT
-AyNTQwMTM5LDExODA0MDEzMjcsNzE3MTA3OTY2LC0xOTk1MDky
-MDA2LC0zMzQ4OTkyOCwtNzc0NTc5Nzc5LDM4NzEwMTYzOSwtMT
-E4NzcxMDY2NCwxMjI2MTg5ODQ5LDE5NTU1Mjg3N119
+eyJoaXN0b3J5IjpbLTE2NjI2NTMyMDgsMTA4MTQxNDI4MSwtMj
+EwMjU0MDEzOSwxMTgwNDAxMzI3LDcxNzEwNzk2NiwtMTk5NTA5
+MjAwNiwtMzM0ODk5MjgsLTc3NDU3OTc3OSwzODcxMDE2MzksLT
+ExODc3MTA2NjQsMTIyNjE4OTg0OSwxOTU1NTI4NzddfQ==
 -->